Latest IFoA news

 Click to filter your search

-So that we can best support you in offering relevant CPD and opportunities, we want to make sure that we have accurate data about the fields that Institute and Faculty of Actuaries (IFoA) Members are working in and the roles they perform.
+To enable us to give you the best possible support by offering you relevant CPD opportunities, we want to make sure that we have accurate data about the fields that Institute and Faculty of Actuaries (IFoA) members are working in and the roles they perform.

 Other actuary news

 Added: Fri, 05/02/2016 - 17:53Auto-enrolment has been as success so far, but there are still enormous challenges ahead, Ros Altmann has said.